DreadPirateLynx/input-remapper-xautopresets/README.md

 - Run `/path/to/download/input-remapper-xautopresets/install`

 The installer will copy all necessary files to their correct locations, and enable/start the required service

+It is safe to run the installer over a previously installed version

 Use `systemctl --user [stop|disable|enable|start|status] input-remapper-xautopresets.service` to change service state